JoshTeperman/cultureamp-surveyor-2/README.md

 Using `describe` and `context` blocks allows me to not only separate tests into groups, which makes reading the test results easier, but also avoids data mutation corrupting other tests.

+### Extending Tests

+The tests I wrote cover the core functionality of the code and use mostly unit tests and behaviour tests.
+Since this is a simple CLI-based application I felt that was reasonable.
+If I were to spend more time on this project I would add a front end and database, which would necessitate writing integration tests to ensure the entire application works as expected.

 ## Validation & Error Handling

-I deviated from the instructions, which were to create a method to test whether an answer is valid and returns `true` or `false`.
-For Free Text Questions the instruction was that any String, even an empty string, would be valid.
+I deviated from the instructions, which were to create a method to test whether an `Answer` is valid and returns `true` or `false`.
+For `Free Text Questions` the instruction was that any string, even an empty string, would be valid.

-I chose to validate answers and throw custom errors rather than return true or false.
+I chose to validate `Answers` and throw custom errors rather than return `true` or `false`.
 I also chose not to allow empty strings or whitespace in this case.
-I fully understand that workin in a team environment taking reqests for features from Product or Senior Engineers, this kind of deviation without requesting permission would be unacceptable, yet in this case I was more interested in the challenge of adding extra validations and tests so that I could learn something new.
+I fully understand that working in a team environment taking reqests for features from Product or Senior Engineers, this kind of deviation without requesting permission would be unacceptable, yet in this case I was more interested in the challenge of adding extra validations and tests so that I could learn something new.

-My validation method is actually an instance method of the Question Subclass, and is called within the initialize function of the Answer class:
+My validation method is actually an instance method of the `Question` Subclass, and is called within the initialize function of the `Answer` class:

 ```
 ~/lib/surveyor/free_text_question.rb